 A dual registrant will be engaged in full-time doctoral studies and will be registered full-time in the doctoral and part-time in the master’s program.
 Only fees for the doctoral program will be charged.

 You must be recommended for the award of the master’s degree by January 18, 2019 if you are a dual registrant during the Fall session, or April 18, 2019 if you are a dual registrant during the Winter session.
 Otherwise your doctoral registration will be cancelled and your fee payment will be applied to your master’s registration.

 Final-Year Fees for Doctoral & Master’s Students

 Academic fees for full-time doctoral students in the final year of their program, and who are before their maximum time limit, are pro-rated based on the 12-month academic year plus sessional incidentals.
 Academic fees for doctoral students in the final extension year, and who are beyond their maximum time limit, are prorated based on 50% of the annual domestic fee for the 12-month academic year plus sessional incidentals.

 Doctoral students will be billed for the whole year but may choose to pay:

-The minimum first payment (100% of current fall tuition fee charges);
+- The minimum first payment (100% of current fall tuition fee charges); or

 If you choose to pay less than the ful-year fee, a monthly service charge (starting October 15) will be applied to any outstanding balance unless you have made a fee arrangement that exempts you from paying service fees until the end of April.